Kids at Ansche Chesed

-For children preschool-age through Grade 2 and their parents
+For Families with Kindergarteners through Grade 2

 This service exposes children to a greater number of Shabbat tefillot (prayers) than are presented in the Mishpachah Service.
 Boys and girls are encouraged to help lead the prayers and are helped to start thinking about prayer as a lens through which Jews can connect to God.
 There is a Torah service during which a section of the Torah is read and the week’s parshah (Torah portion), or a story related to an upcoming holiday, is presented through discussion, skits, and stories.
 Parents are welcome, but not required, to attend.

 Big Kids’ Service, Chapel at 11am

 Engaging In and Leading the Shabbat Morning Service